synfonaut/neuralfm/README.md

 ## TODO

+- feature extractos are pretty closely tied to data sources....

 - [ ] see how far you can go back in twitter history
 - [ ] discover limits of Twitter API